-What we do know is that the death happened under the radar, allowing the public to believe that another horse, who later died in 1979, was the original Mr. Ed.
+Unbeknownst to fans, Bamboo Harvester died a couple years after the show's series end, though recounts of his death vary.
+What we do know is that the death happened under the radar, allowing the public to believe that another horse, who later died in 1979, was the original Mister Ed.
 In fact, this horse was only used for publicity photo shoots following the closing of the show.

 Did you watch Mister Ed during its prime?
 Let us know in the Facebook comments!

 This article was originally published January 31, 2020.

 READ MORE: The True Story of Balto, Disney's Hero Sled Dog

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.